-The primary goal for Probationer Research Students should be gathering materials to draft a research proposal for Transfer to DPhil Status.
+The primary goal for Probationer Research Students should be gathering materials to draft a research proposal for Transfer to DPhil status.
 The DPhil Student stage will normally be devoted to data gathering, preliminary analysis, and mapping the outline structure of the thesis.
 Students should make significant progress in the writing their thesis during this stage, drafting sufficient material for the Confirmation of Status application.
 Thesis research may include a period of fieldwork away from Oxford.
 The Confirmed DPhil Student stage will comprise any final data gathering and analysis, writing the final chapters of the thesis, submission of the thesis for final examination, and the final examination of the thesis.

-For further information on DPhil milestones see the University's DPhil milestones page and in Appendices L and M. Students are expected to be fully engaged in the intellectual life of the department throughout their studies, including attendance at DPhil workshops, participation in departmental seminars, OII research projects and the OII's events programme.
+Students are expected to be fully engaged in the intellectual life of the department throughout their studies, including attendance at DPhil workshops, participation in departmental seminars, OII research projects and the OII's events programme.
 Students are encouraged to make a significant contribution to a workshop or event, and they should consider ways throughout their studies to communicate about their work to the world at large.